In This Blog

 Containerization Core Components

 - Container Engine: The software responsible for building and managing containers on a host system.
-Docker is the most well-known container engine.
+Docker is the most widely used container engine and is often the starting point for teams adopting containerization.

-- Container Runtime: The software that executes the container and manages its lifecycle.
-Examples include runC and containerd.
+- Container Runtime: The component that runs the container and manages its lifecycle.
+It ensures that containers start, stop, and operate as expected.

 How Containerization Works